zacwasielewski/shopify-responsive-images/README.md

-Responsive Shopify images with `srcset` and `sizes`
+Responsive Shopify product images
 ===

-Use this Liquid snippet in your Shopify theme to make product images responsive.
+Use this `.liquid` snippet in your Shopify theme to generate responsive product images.

 Quick start
 ---